Rosalobo/cabin_site/pages.md

 ![Porch roof](https://dl-web.dropbox.com/get/cabinarrowroof.jpg?_subject_uid=42957653&w=AADstXYsQ9Jia6RxOSAC-ZBXIQdT2BrJ5F5piYk9gmyr6w)

 ##Future
 My husband likes to ask "Is the cabin done?" and I always say yes and no.  The interior of the cabin is finished, but there is so much more I want to do.
 The outdoor kitchen, outhouse, and shower house aren't yet built.
-We still rely upon a generator and propane for energy, and gallons water for drinking and hygiene.
+We still rely upon a generator and propane for energy, and haul in gallons of water for drinking and hygiene.
 If money was not an issue I would love to knock all of these things out.
 We plan to save up over the next few years and work on these things we can.

 Outhouse
 ---